tillnagel/unfolding/tutorials/markers-simple.md

 The following example shows the shape for France and Corsica, both defined as (crude) polygons.
 Both areas are `SimplePolygonMarker` and combined in one `MultiMarker`.
 Only the `MultiMarker` is added to the map.

 ![Multi-Marker with two polygons](../assets/images/tutorials/marker-multi-select.png)

+	// Create markers for each area
+	SimplePolygonMarker franceMarker = new SimplePolygonMarker(getFranceShapeLocations());
+	SimplePolygonMarker corsicaMarker = new SimplePolygonMarker(getCorsicaShapeLocations());

+	// Combine as MultiMarker
+	MultiMarker multiMarker = new MultiMarker();
+	multiMarker.addMarkers(franceMarker, corsicaMarker);

+	// Add only MultiMarker to the map map.addMarkers(multiMarker);

 As you can see, this works also with selection handling.
 When the user moves the mouse over one of the areas, both are highlighted.